 SteelBenchmarker™ Attributes

 • For the home markets, the price assessment is the booking price, ex-works (FOB mill), for near-term delivery for commodity-grade product for the mid-sized buyer.
 For the export market, it is the price assessment of the average price, for nearby and distant customers, FOB the port of export.
-For steel scrap, the price assessment is for the USA, delivered to the steel plant.
+For steel scrap the price assessment is for the USA, delivered to the steel plant.

 • The price input assessments are totally confidential.